LeoHerms/pythonWebServer/README.md

 # pythonWebServer
-Simple Python Web Server.
-Before using Flask want to experiment with this approach
+Simple Python Web Server refresher.

+Use for future reference